neo4j/neo4j-python-driver/docs/source/api.rst

 Setting it to :attr:`.NotificationMinimumSeverity.OFF` disables these kind of warnings.
-Setting it to :data:`None` will be equivalent to ``OFF``, unless Python runs in development mode (e.g., with ``python -X dev ...``) or the environment variable ``PYTHONNEO4JDEBUG`` is set, in which case the driver defaults to emitting warnings on all notification (equivalent to :attr:`.NotificationMinimumSeverity.INFORMATION`).
+Setting it to :data:`None` will be equivalent to ``OFF``, unless Python runs in development mode (e.g., with ``python -X dev ...``) or the environment variable ``PYTHONNEO4JDEBUG`` is set, in which case the driver defaults to emitting warnings on all notification (currently equivalent to :attr:`.NotificationMinimumSeverity.INFORMATION`).

 **This is experimental** (see :ref:`filter-warnings-ref`).
 It might be changed or removed any time even without prior notice.